 Nell gave birth to her first son, Charles Beauclerk, on 8 May 1670.
 A second son, James Beauclerk was born in 1671, but died at a boarding school in Paris in 1680, the circumstances of his life in Paris and the cause of his death are both unknown, one of the few clues being that he died "of a sore leg".

-King Charles II died at Whitehall Palace, London, probably of uremia, a syndrome caused by disfunction of the kidneys, on 6th February 1685.
-James II, in accordance with his brother's deathbed wish, "Let not poor Nelly starve," paid most of her debts and gave her a pension.
+King Charles II died at Whitehall Palace, London, probably of uremia, a syndrome caused by dysfunction of the kidneys, on 6th February 1685.
+James II, following his brother's deathbed wish, "Let not poor Nelly starve," paid most of her debts and gave her a pension.
 He asked in return that she and her son should convert to Catholicism but she refused to.
 Nell survived her royal lover by less than three years.
 In March 1687, she suffered a stroke that left her paralysed on one side.
-In May, a second stroke rendered her bed ridden in her house at Pall Mall.
+In May, a second stroke rendered her bedridden in her house at Pall Mall.
 She died at the age of 37, from apoplexy "almost certainly due to the acquired variety of syphilis" at ten in the evening on 14 November 1687.

 Although she left considerable debts, always charitable in memory of her father, in her will she left a legacy to the Newgate prisoners in London.
 Her funeral drew a large audience for the last time, the funeral sermon was preached by Thomas Tenison, afterwards Archbishop of Canterbury.
 Nell was buried with her mother in the Church of St Martin-in-the-Fields, in London.

 On 17 April 1694 her son Charles Beauclerk married Lady Diana de Vere, daughter and heiress of Aubrey de Vere, the last Earl of Oxford.
 The marriage was to produce 12 children.